TowerData/SDKs/ruby/README.md

 ### query_by_email(email, options)

-This method queries Rapleaf's API with the specified email.
+This method queries TowerData's API with the specified email.
 The options hash accepts the following keys:

  - :hash_email    => Whether to (SHA1) hash the email before querying TowerData's API with it.
 Defaults to nil.